Dahdo/ContactManager/README.md

-This a typical phone contact manager
+This is a typical phone contact manager